philipwoods/short-guides/intro-to-github.md

 ### Git branches and collaborative editing

+When you are the only person working in a repository and are simply using Github as a backup system, the above information should be enough to keep you out of trouble.
+However, if you are working in a repository with multiple authors (which includes yourself working from multiple devices!), there are a few extra considerations to pay attention to.

+#### Potential pitfalls

+The main issue that can arise in this situation is when multiple authors have edited the same file in a repository and made separate commits which are pushed or pulled to the same local or remote repository.
+Git is fairly smart about handling this if the edits are in different parts of the file, but if several authors have edited the same line(s) then human intervention is needed to untangle the situation.
+Git can help with this through the `git merge` command, which I strongly encourage reading up on if you think this situation may apply to you.
+Briefly, this tool will display the conflicting edits side by side so that you can edit the file to best incorporate both changes, and then create a new merge commit.

+Another potential issue that can arise is when you have uncommitted local changes to files and want to use `git pull` to update your local repository with commits from the remote.
+Using `git pull` in this situation will potentially overwrite your local uncommitted changes, resulting in lost work.
 If you are in this situation, you should commit your local changes, run `git fetch`, and then run `git merge` to incorporate the changes from the remote into your local files.
-To avoid this situation, it is good practice to never leave local changes uncommitted, and to run `git pull` before starting to edit a shared branch.
+To avoid this situation, it is good practice to never leave local changes uncommitted, and to always run `git pull` _before_ starting to edit a shared branch.

+#### Best practice workflow

+Programmers have developed a common practice workflow for shared repositories to minimize the occurrence of issues like these.
+The core of this workflow is that the main branch of a project is rarely directly edited, if ever.
+Instead, a programmer will create a new branch when developing a new feature, which can then be merged into the main branch once the feature is complete.

+        A--B (main)
+            \
+             E--F--G (newbranch)

+As other people complete features and merge their branches into `main`, the two branches will now have distinct histories:

+        A--B--C--D (main)
+            \
+             E--F--G (newbranch)

+Once you complete work on the new branch, you can switch back to the main branch, update your copy using `git pull`, and use `git merge newbranch` to incorporate the changes from `newbranch` into the main branch.

+        A--B--C--D---H (main)
+            \       /
+             E--F--G (newbranch)

+This way you only have to merge once, and there's a much lower chance of someone writing over your work or you writing over theirs.

+To create a new branch, use the command `git branch <branchname>`.
+This creates the new branch, but it does *not* switch you to the new branch!
+You can see this by running `git log` or similar and looking at where `HEAD` is pointing (`HEAD` indicates your current view of the project history).
+At this point, the contents of the files in the original branch and the new branch will be identical.
+To switch to the new branch, run the command `git checkout <branchname>`.
+Note the changed position of `HEAD` when you run `git log`.
+From this point on, any new commits will be stored in the new branch instead of the original branch.
+Switching back and forth between branches with `git checkout` will "magically" update the contents of the files so that they reflect the current state of that branch.

 ## Visualizing the project history